sadafsf/Revisiting-Annotations-in-Online-Student-Engagement/README.md

 ## Description of Annotations
 This repository contains two CSV files with the re-annotations of the DAiSEE dataset, employing the Human Expert Labeling Protocol (HELP).
 These annotations provide a more nuanced understanding of learner engagement, incorporating emotional, behavioral, and engagement scales.

-The annotations follow the numeric conventions of the HELP protocol, which classifies behavioral and emotional states, as well as engagement levels, using the following scheme:
+The annotations adhere to a numeric scheme designed for training purposes.
+They categorize behavioral and emotional states, along with engagement levels, according to the HELP protocol.
+The classification follows this scheme:
 ## Annotation Categories

 | Category      | Value | State       |